Pozole Rojo with Chile Colorado Sauce

-- Dried whole oregano (preferably Mexican)
+- Dried whole Mexican oregano

 HOW TO MAKE IT

 - Put the pork in a large heavy stockpot or Dutch oven.
-Add 3 quarts water, the stock, garlic, and 1 teaspoon salt and bring to a boil.
+Add 3 quarts of water, the chicken stock, garlic, and 1 teaspoon salt and bring to a boil.
 Skim off and discard any foam that rises to the surface.
 Stir in the oregano, reduce the heat, and simmer gently, uncovered, until the pork is tender, about 3 hours.

 - Lift the pork out of the broth onto a cutting board.
-Shred the pork with two forks and return it to the broth along with the Chile Colorado Sauce and hominy and another teaspoon of salt.
+Shred the pork with two forks and return it to the broth along with the chile colorado sauce and hominy and another teaspoon of salt.

 - Bring to a boil, then reduce the heat and simmer for 30 minutes.

 - While the pozole cooks, line a baking sheet with paper towels.
 Pour ½ inch of vegetable oil into a large skillet over medium-high heat.
 When the surface shimmers but the oil is not smoking (if it is, reduce the heat!), fry the tortilla strips in batches – so you don’t crowd the skillet – just until they’re golden brown, about 3 minutes per batch.
 Transfer them to the paper towels to drain and sprinkle them very lightly with salt while they’re still hot.